 What Can You Do if You’re Hit by an Uninsured Motorist?

 - First, check your own policy.
 If you have UM/UIM coverage, things are going to be a lot simpler.
 You’ll file a claim with your insurance company and let them investigate the facts.
-Beware however – your insurance company may try to avoid paying the claim and, thus, it is always a good idea to speak with an experienced car accident lawyer.
+Beware however – your insurance company may try to avoid paying the claim and, thus, it is always a good idea to speak with an experienced Houston car accident attorney.

 - If you have no UM/UIM coverage, the case becomes much more difficult.
 Again, you’ll want to consult with an attorney.
 You’ll need to conduct an investigation to ensure that the other driver actually has no insurance, and that they don’t just have an insurer denying coverage for invalid reasons.